the-teachingRSE-project/competencies/institutionalized_education.md

 Naturally, other existing structures outside of academia mentioned before like the Carpentries [@Carpentries] can be nicely integrated and offered to a broad audience on a regular basis.

+### Improve findability of open educational resources

+Although multiple organizations have published open educational resources for RSEs, in particular for foundational skills, their findability can be significantly improved.
+The RSE community of lacks an agreed-upon standard of metadata with which to annotate RSE OER, which would help learners as well as teachers to find suitable resources to satisfy their concerns.
+Building on such annotations, a community agreed-upon registry for RSE OER would additionally improve the situation.

 ### Micro-accreditation
 With the existence of institutions for continuous learning after the first professional level of education the question of certification arises.